 Her expression hardens.
 She says she didn’t mean me.
 She had a baby that died long ago, before my birth.

 This takes me aback.
-I’ve never heard this before.
+No one ever told me this before.

 My mother nods.
-She mentioned it only rarely to anyone.
+She mentioned it only rarely to anyone, she says.
 Everyone knew it ached like an old wound.
-And just when I was getting old enough that she thought she might tell me, I left.
+And just when I had grown old enough that she thought she might tell me, I left.
 But she had lost one child, and during the long weeks of my illness, she feared she would lose another.
 So she knows.
 So she says.

 I ask her if she found comfort in the Nares funeral traditions, which must have differed from the traditions of her own people.